James N. Post III: Biography

-Raised in Lincoln Park, New Jersey, James N. Post III graduated from the United States Air Force Academy with a Bachelor of Science degree in June 1983.
+Raised in Lincoln Park, New Jersey, he graduated in 1978 from Boonton High School.
+Post graduated from the United States Air Force Academy with a Bachelor of Science degree in June 1983.
 He undertook pilot training at Laughlin Air Force Base in Texas from June 1983 to June 1984, and lead-in fighter training at Holloman Air Force Base in New Mexico from July to September 1984.
 From October 1984 to June 1985 he learned to fly the F-4D Phantom II at Homestead Air Force Base in Florida with the 308th Fighter Squadron.
 He was then posted to Germany, where he served with the 23d Fighter Squadron, flying the F-4E Phantom II from Spangdahlem Air Base.